una/una.github.io/_posts/blog/2015-11-20-classy-css.md

 }
 ```

-This base is our class.
-We will be building on this for every button, as every button is an instance of that class.
-Every button element has the type button, and thus shares some common traits (solid outline, transparent background, etc.)
+**This base button is our button class.** We will be building on top of this for every button, as **every button is an instance of that class**.
+Every button element has the type button, and thus shares some common traits (solid outline, transparent background, etc.).
+Every button pulls from the same common properties and builds on *top* of them.
+They do not overwrite, but add onto those properties.
+They are all buttons++ and inherit from the base button. (*was that enough ways to say it?*)

 <figure class="right">
 <img src="../../images/posts/classy-css/ydkjs-fig.png" alt="protoypal inheritance" style="max-width: 500px;">